neoforged/Documentation/docs/resources/server/advancements.md

         TRIGGER_TYPES.register("example", ExampleCriterionTrigger::new);
 ```

-Finally, triggers must define a [codec] to serialize and deserialize the trigger instance by overriding `#codec`.
+And then, triggers must define a [codec] to serialize and deserialize the trigger instance by overriding `#codec`.
 This codec is typically created as a constant within the instance implementation.

 ```java
 public record ExampleTriggerInstance(Optional<ContextAwarePredicate> player/*, other parameters here*/)